fbpx

 These are an essential part of the process most game developers learn the hard way – through years of trial and error.

-3. Develop robust problem-solving skills.
-I ask myself to come up with three different solutions to the same problem before I pick one to start executing.
+3. Develop robust problem-solving skills: Ask yourself to come up with three different solutions to the same problem before I pick one to start executing.

 This helps me break free of the assumption that I have the perfect solution from the get-go.